dhillonfarms/randomCode/networking.md

     - do add some resiliency benefits but AWS does not really consider them
     - Active/Active connections where all memebers must be with same speed config and should terminate at same DX location.
     - benefit is speed and not resiliency
-    - minimumLinks attrobute means LAG is active as long as minimum number of links are active ( remember max is 4)
+    - minimumLinks attrobute means LAG is active as long as minimum number of links are active ( remember max is 4 and default value is 0)
+  - DX Troubleshooting
+    - No physical connectivity - Layer 1 issues
+      - Check Cross Connect is complete
+      - Ports are correct
+      - Routers are on
+      -CW metrics for physical errors
+    - VIF is down
+      - Check IP addresses are correct
+      - VLAN IDs should be correct
+      - Try clearing ARP table
+      - VLAN truncking enabled at intermediate devices
+    - BGP Session is down
+      - Boths ends use correct ASN
+      - Peer IPs are correct
+      - MD5 Auth Key correct
+      - < 100 Prefixs for private VIFs
+      - < 1000 prefixes for public VIFs
+      - Fiewall not blocking port 179
+      - BGP logs
+    - Not able to reach destination
+      - Advertising routes for on-prem prefixes
+      - For public VIF it should be publically routable prefixes
+      - SG and NACL
+      - VPC Route Table

 ### EC2 Networking